TJSG337/MTKF/README.md

-# MTKF
+# A Unified Object and Keypoint Detection Framework for Personal Protective Equipment Use

-A Unified Object and Keypoint Detection Framework for Personal Protective Equipment Use
+This repository is a PyTorch implementation of our paper: A Unified Object and Keypoint Detection Framework for Personal Protective Equipment Use.